rust-lang/rust/text/1584-macros.md

 # Summary
 [summary]: #summary

-Decalrative macros 2.0.
+Declarative macros 2.0.
 A replacement for `macro_rules!`.
 This is mostly a placeholder RFC since many of the issues affecting the new macro system are (or will be) addressed in other RFCs.
 This RFC may be expanded at a later date.